MarkWilcock/Python-ML-Course/Introduction.md

 # Introduction

-Welcome to the Machine Learning course.
+Welcome to the Machine Learning with Python course.
 This covers "classical" machine learning - regression and classification techniques.
 (We have another course on generative AI.)
 Classical ML uses a family of algorithm (models) to find patterns in data and use those patterns to predict useful values in new data.

 Most of the course is in the form of guided tutorials and lab exercises in Python notebooks.
 To do the course you need at least some basic familiarity with Python and with the numpy and pandas libraries - for example, gained in our Python foundation courses.